-In retrospect, the whole idea of me being there at all seems pointless.
+In retrospect, the whole idea of me being there at all seemed pointless.
 What did I expect?
 That instantly Fellini would be thrilled to see my face and ask me to hang around for a few days until filming started?
 I was a tourist after all, with no plans to stay in Rome much longer.
-We’d been there five days already and had many cities, towns and villages ahead waiting to be explored, along the Italian and French Rivieras, in the vastness of Spain, in Portugal, southern France.
+We’d been there five days already and had many cities, towns, and villages ahead waiting to be explored, along the Italian and French rivieras, in the vastness of Spain, in Portugal, southern France.

 We stayed three more days.
 Before leaving I called Tonino.
 He wasn’t there.

 Then, late in 1972, the movie came out.
 It was called Roma.
-A long,colorful, ecclesiastical fashion show was in it, priests modeling all kinds of bizarre clothes, on roller-skates.
+A long, colorful, ecclesiastical fashion show was in it, with priests modeling all kinds of bizarre clothes, on roller-skates.
 That must have been the wardrobe I’d seen stumbling around the back lots.
 One of the priests looked like me.
 My role!
 Except I would’ve fallen on my face.
 I never learned to roller-skate.